 Starting byte: 21

 Ending byte: 22

 Character type: Numeric

 Example: 02

-Position: Right justified, filled with leading zero where Appropriate
+Position: Include leading zero where appropriate e.g.

+01,02 etc

-- Only numeric values are accepted in this field, blanks and non-numeric values will prevent the updating of the entire file. - A full list of valid account types is contained in Appendix 4.
-Any other codes are not acceptable and will prevent the processing of the entire file. - Account types 52, 63, 65, 66, 67 and 68 are not currently available for CAIS submissions.
+- Only numeric values are accepted in this field, blanks and non-numeric values may prevent the updating of the entire file. - A full list of valid account types is contained in Appendix 3.
+Any other codes are not acceptable and may prevent the processing of the entire file. - Account type 63, 83 and 84 submitted on a file to Experian will not be processed onto the CAIS database.
+If you want to submit rental data to Experian, please contact them directly for further guidance.